TOEFL 2026 Scoring: How to Get 25+ on Writing

 What is a passing TOEFL score?

 There is no universal "passing" TOEFL score — requirements vary by institution.
-Most universities consider 80+ (total) with 20+ on writing as a minimum.
-Competitive programs typically require 100+ total with 25+ on writing.
-Always check your target school's specific requirements.
+Most requirements are still published on the prior scales: 80+ total (0-120) with 20+ on writing is a common minimum, and competitive programs typically ask for 100+ total with 25+ on writing.
+During the transition ETS provides a comparable 0-120 overall score alongside the new 1-6 bands, so you can still measure yourself against those thresholds.
+Always check your target school's specific TOEFL requirements.

 Are TOEFL unofficial scores out of 30?